conduktor/conduktor-docs/docs/platform/reference/resource-reference/self-service.md

     retention.ms: '60000'        # Checked by Range(60000, 3600000) on `spec.configs.retention.ms`
 ````

-### Self Service Policy
+### Resource Policy
-Self Service Policies are used to enforce rules on the ApplicationInstance level.
+Resource Policies are used to enforce rules on the ApplicationInstance level.
 Typical use case include:
 - Safeguarding from invalid or risky Topic or Connector configuration
 - Enforcing naming convention
 - Enforcing metadata

 :::caution
-Self Service policies are not applied automatically.
+Resource policies are not applied automatically.
 You must explicitly link them to [ApplicationInstance](#application-instance) with `spec.policyRef`.
 :::